+Is Consumer Non-Durables a Good Career Path?
 Different things we buy have their life span—some goods we use over the next few years.
 In comparison, we can use other goods only once or twice.
 And then there are goods in between that last a few months or even a year.
 We make the classification of consumer durables and consumer non-durables on this basis.
+But how do these types of products influence your career?

 Several consumer non-durable companies have become household names.
 We see and hear about them almost every day.